joshdavidson/firework8s/README.md

 # OpenHomeLab
 OpenHomeLab is a collection of kubernetes objects (yaml files) for deploying workloads in a home lab with k8s.
+The home lab used for development of this project consists of a 3 node cluster managed by Rancher.
 ## Deploy
 Execute kubectl apply -f against the directory you wish to deploy.
 For example:
 ```shell script